agraef/pure-lang/README.md

 our [mailing list][8] / Google group and [IRC chat][9] if you need any help or if you want to discuss Pure.

+Please also check my [personal Bitbucket site][10] for some fun side projects that I've written in or for Pure (mostly about computer music and multimedia).

+Albert Gräf <aggraef@gmail.com>

 Enjoy. :)

 [0]: http://llvm.org/